bweatherson/demons/latest-export.md

 So here we get to a point of common ground among contemporary decision theorists.
 It will, more or less, be the last point of common ground on the journey; from here everything gets contentious.
 When there is both an evidential and a causal connection between the possible choices and the possible states of the world, it is inappropriate to use Basic Decision Theory to make a decision.
 Indeed, in these cases, Basic Decision Theory will often validate the wrong decision.

-It's not quite a universal view, and we'll come back in section \@ref(quiggin) to people who don't believe it, but there is another very widely accepted claim in the vicinity of this one.
+It's not quite a universal view, and I'll talk a bit in appendix \@ref(quiggin) about people who don't believe it, but there is another very widely accepted claim in the vicinity of this one.
 When there is no evidential or causal connection between the possible choices and the possible states, most theorists think Basic Decision Theory recommends the right choice.
 Now they might not say, and typically do not say, that it makes the right recommendations for the right reasons.
 But they do say, at least most of them, that it gets the verdicts right.
 In the favored lingo of twentieth century philosophers, it is extensionally adequate in these cases.

 So that covers the cases where there is both an evidential and causal connection - Basic Decision Theory gets things wrong - and the cases where there is neither - Basic Decision Theory gets things right.
 But what about the cases where there is one such connection but not the other?
 We're all taught that correlation is not causation.
 What happens when there is correlation but not causation between the choices and the states?
 Then things get really interesting, and that's the debate we're doing to jump into.